 Note.
-See the Combined Limitation below.
+See the Combined Limitation on page 39.

 Important.
 You must enclose either a copy of your W-2s or other withholding statements showing the non-Indiana locality amount withheld or a copy of the non-Indiana locality tax return.